 *Failure to meet or maintain these requirements results in non-admission or dismissal from the Teacher Education Program.

 If you are seeking teacher licensure, you will double major in Health Education and Physical Education to increase your employment options.
-Click here for a checklist of requirements for the B.A in Physical Education and Health Education with Teacher Licensure.
+Please see the bottom of this page for a checklist of requirements for the B.A in Physical Education and Health Education with Teacher Licensure.

 Not Seeking Teacher Licensure

 If you are not seeking teacher licensure, you will work with your academic advisers to individualize your program to best fit your respective career interests, while meeting graduation requirements.
 You will be required to complete an internship in your area of interest prior to graduation.
-HLED Internship Manual (coming soon).
+Please see the bottom of this page for a checklist of Requirements for the B.A. in Physical Education non-teacher licensure.

 Transfer students wishing to pursue teacher licensure must first contact the transfer counselor in the Admissions Office for specific information related to this process.